claudiaangel17/Customizing-and-Managing-Issues/.github/steps/1-search_syntax.md

 2. Click on **create new Issue**
 3. Make sure to label to issue as a bug and assign it to yourself

-## :keyboard: Task: Create Your First Advanced Search
+## :keyboard: Task: Create your first advanced search

 1. Navigate to the Issues tab in your repository
 2. Click on the search bar at the top of the Issues page